PCB Assembly Graphic

 What is Overmolding?

-Overmolding is a two-step process that is also sometimes called two-shot molding.
+Overmolding is a two-step molding process that is also sometimes called two-shot molding.
 Step 1 involves molding the rigid plastic substrate.
 Step 2 involves overmolding a softer elastomer material onto the rigid plastic substrate from step 1 to form a single part.
 In high-volume production, this typically involves a rotating, multi-cavity mold.
 While one side of the mold is molding the substrates, the other side of the mold is overmolding the substrates from the last substrate cycle.
 When this cycle ends, the overmolded parts are ejected, the substrates are rotated into position for overmolding, and a new set of substrates is molded, and so on.

 Prototype overmolding achieves the same result by fabricating two separate molds.
 The first prototype mold is used for injection molding the rigid substrate part.
 The second prototype mold is used for overmolding the softer elastomer over the rigid substrate.

-Protoshop Team Member Working With Arburg Allrounder Injection Molding Machine - Injection Molding Process Graphic
+A Protoshop Team Member Working With Arburg Allrounder Injection Molding Machine - Injection Molding Process Graphic

 A unique form of overmolding is a specialized molding machine with two injection barrels.
 This allows two different plastics to be injected into the mold, allowing for molding a single part containing layers of each plastic.
 Few applications require co-injection molding.
 An improved food container requires one plastic for assembly to a lid and a second plastic that functions as an oxygen barrier.